psychopy/psychopy/docs/source/builder/settings.rst

     The default units of the window (see :doc:`../general/units`).
 These can be overridden by individual :doc:`components`.

 Logging level
     How much detail do you want to be output to the log file, if it is being saved.
 The lowest level is `error`, which only outputs error messages; `warning` outputs warnings and errors; `info` outputs all info, warnings and errors; `debug` outputs all info that can be logged.
-This system enables the user to get a great deal of information whil generating their experiments, but then reducing this easily to just the critical information needed when actually running the study.
+This system enables the user to get a great deal of information while generating their experiments, but then reducing this easily to just the critical information needed when actually running the study.